Have you Been Charged with Interference with Custody in Georgia?

 What Needs to be Proven

-To be convicted of interference with custody, the State must prove that the suspect is guilty beyond a reasonable doubt.
+To be convicted of interference with custody in Georgia, the State must prove that the suspect is guilty beyond a reasonable doubt.
 This includes showing that the suspect knowingly or recklessly kept the child from another's care without legal authority to do so as well as showing intent.

 Although not outlined in the statute, activities such as blocking phone calls or preventing a child from interacting with the other parent are activities that interfere with the parent-child relationship and a Court may take those actions into consideration while making custody decisions.

 If a party violates a custody order, the other parent is entitled to file a motion with the Court asking them to enforce and hold them in contempt of that order.
 If convicted of interference with custody, the penalty for a first offense will be a fine between $200.00 and $500.00 or imprisonment for one month to five months, or both a fine and prison.

 A second conviction for interference with custody escalates the penalty to a fine between $400.00 and $1,000.00, a prison term between three months and 12 months, or both.
 A first and second conviction shall be treated as a misdemeanor.